lurchmath/lde/docs/phase6-labels.md

    is copied redundantly.
  * [ ] Once the unit tests pass, build everything and commit.

+## Lookup

+ * [ ] Create a class method `lookup(string,accessibles)` in the
+   `OutputStructure` class, which loops backwards through the list of `accessibles`, trying to find one that `hasLabel()` the given `string`.
+   It returns the latest one found, or null if there is none.
+ * [ ] Create an instance method `lookup(string)` in the `OutputStructure`
+   class, which loops backwards through the list of structures accessible to the one on which it was called, trying to find one that `hasLabel()` the given `string`.
+It returns the first one encountered, or null if there is none.

+The remainder of this section is efficiency improvements.
+Consequently, they can be deferred until later in the project, and can even be considered optional if we notice no performance problems without implementing them.
+If you wish to skip them for now, simply jump to the last few tasks in this section, about unit tests and documentation.

+ * [ ] Extend the `Dependency` subclass of IS so that it marks all of its interpretation results with an attribute, flagging them as having come from a dependency.
+Let us call such `OutputStructures` "fromdeps," and `OutputStructures` that are not so marked we will call "non-fromdeps."
+ * [ ] We will be creating a cache to speed up lookups into dependencies.
+   To support this, create an LDE-global variable `LDE.dependencyLookupCache`, and initialize it to the empty object.
+ * [ ] Extend the `lookup(string)` routine so that any time it is called from a non-fromdep, and the result is either null or a fromdep, then we store in `LDE.dependencyLookupCache` the association of the given `string` as a key with the result (a fromdep or null) as the value.
+   Future calls of `lookup()` from a non-fromdep can be sped up by, whenever their search first comes upon a fromdep, if there is a cached result (which can be null) for the `string` they're searching, just return that immediately.
+This work is not yet correct without the next bullet point.
+ * [ ] Extend the `Dependency` subclass of IS so that, if it ever needs to actually reload content from the dependency, and thus possibly change the set of fromdeps it placed in the Output Tree, then it should also revert the value of `LDE.dependencyLookupCache` to the empty object.
+ * [ ] Extend the unit tests to ensure that this works.
+This can be done by defining a custom `hasLabel()` routine that records when it was called, and ensuring it is called only once for many lookups.
+ * [ ] Once the unit tests pass, build everything and commit.

 ## API Documentation

  * [ ] Extend the `OutputStructure` page of the API Documentation to include